yixinliu233/yixinliu233.github.io/_pages/about.md

 * 2025/11: Our papers on [LLM multi-agent system design](https://arxiv.org/pdf/2507.18224) and [graph anomaly detection](https://arxiv.org/pdf/2511.07023) have been accepted by AAAI 2026 (x2).
 * 2025/10: Our position paper on [graph-augmented LLM agents](https://arxiv.org/pdf/2507.21407) has been accepted by IEEE Intelligent Systems.
 * 2025/09: Our survey on [generalizable graph anomaly detection](https://arxiv.org/pdf/2509.06609) has been accepted by ICKG 2025.
-* 2025/08: Our paper on [LLM multi-agent system design](https://arxiv.org/pdf/2505.23352) has been accepted by EMNLP 2025 (Main Conference).
+* 2025/08: Our paper on [LLM multi-agent system design](https://arxiv.org/pdf/2505.23352) has been accepted by EMNLP 2025 Main Conference.
 * 2025/08: Our paper on [graph anomaly detection](https://arxiv.org/pdf/2508.10594) has been accepted by CIKM 2025.
 * 2025/06: Our paper on [graph neural network](https://arxiv.org/pdf/2506.13083) has been accepted by TNNLS.
 * 2025/02: Our paper on [graph foundation model](https://link.springer.com/chapter/10.1007/978-981-96-8173-0_18) has been accepted by PAKDD 2025.